What is Apache Flink?

 Till now we had Apache spark for big data processing.
 But it is an improved version of Apache Spark.
 At the core of Apache Flink sits a distributed Stream data processor which increases the speed of real-time stream data processing by many folds.
 Graph analysis also becomes easy by Apache Flink.
 Also, it is open source.
 Hence it is the next-gen tool for big data.

 Who is the right audience for learning Apache Flink?

-Anyone who wants to process data with lighting fast speed and minimum latency, who wants to analyze real-time big data can learn Apache Flink.
-People having interest in analytics and having knowledge of Java, Scala, Python or SQL can learn Apache Flink.
+Anyone who wants to process data with lightning-fast speed and minimum latency, who wants to analyze real-time big data can learn Apache Flink.
+People having an interest in analytics and having knowledge of Java, Scala, Python or SQL can learn Apache Flink.

 How does this technology will help you in career growth?